 - A brief questionnaire may reveal lifestyle and environmental triggers.

 - Schirmer test – After numbing drops are instilled into each eye, thin strips of non-toxic filter paper are gently inserted into and behind the lower eyelids for 5 minutes to measure tear production.

 - Tear breakup time involves looking at how quickly the tear film breaks up on the eye.

 - Examination of the surface of the eye and eyelids with/without special dyes.

 - Meibomian Gland Evaluation – Your doctor will examine the eyelids under the microscope, and/or scan the eyelids to see the structure of the glands inside the lids.

 Treatments for Dry Eye

 Caution: It is advisable to seek a full evaluation with a dry eye specialist before beginning treatments.
 Below are listed some of the treatments which may be appropriate for you based on your full evaluation.
-Effective treatment of Dry Eye depends on identification of the underlying cause(s), and can only be determined after an full evaluation.
+Effective treatment of Dry Eye depends on the identification of the underlying cause(s), and can only be determined after a full evaluation.